Couples Therapy

 Reasons for Couples Therapy

-It is a valuable resource for couples facing a wide range of challenges.
-It can be delivered after the couple is married or as pre-marital counseling to address potential issues and build a strong foundation for their marriage.
-Relationship therapy can also be helpful for couples in a long-term relationship, whether or not it will likely lead to marriage.
+This form of treatment is a valuable resource for those facing a wide range of challenges.
+It can be delivered after marriage or as pre-marital counseling to address potential issues and build a strong foundation for their marriage.
+This treatment can also be helpful for those in a long-term relationship, whether or not it will likely lead to marriage.
+The issues addressed in couples therapy include but are not limited to:

 Couples Therapy for Communication Problems

-Relationship Therapy for Conflict Resolution
+Couples Therapy for Conflict Resolution

 Couples Therapy After Infidelity

-Relationship Therapy for Intimacy Issues
+Intimacy Issues

-Raising children can stress a relationship as couples navigate differences in parenting styles, values, and priorities.
+Raising children can stress a relationship as parent navigate differences in parenting styles, values, and priorities.
 Couples therapy can guide couples on how to co-parent effectively and maintain a healthy relationship while raising a family.

-Steps in Therapy for Couples
+Steps in Couples Therapy

-Couples therapy follows the following general steps:
+Treatment follows the following general steps

-Assessment and Goal Setting
+Couples Therapy and Assessment and Goal Setting

 The Start of Couples Therapy